MarkPearlCoZa/Blog_General/_posts/2016-08-20-The-Business-Analysts-Mindset-And-Agile.md

 Whenever advocating change, it helps to understand the mindset of all the people who will be affected by it.
 At its essence, agile software development is about change.
 Because I have been a software developer all my life, I have always looked at agile and the change it effects from a 'programmers' mindset.

-I recently was reminded that software is not just created by programmers - there are other people that add just as much value to the process that are looking at the problem from a totally different perspective.
+I recently was reminded that software is not just created by programmers - there are other people that add just as much value to the process that are looking at it from a totally different perspective.

 Suggesting a particular approach without keeping in mind these other perspectives is short sighted.
 One such perspective to keep in mind is that of the Business Analyst.